-In our current project, carbon nanotubes (CNT) are shown to be an effective alternative TE material with properties that include mechanical flexibility, low manufacturing cost and non-toxicity.
-A common technique used to functionalize CNTs while doping to exhibit n-type and p-type semiconducting properties, is typically achieved by introducing chemical compounds such as Polyethylenimine (PEI).
+In our current project, carbon nanotubes are shown to be an effective alternative thermoelectric material with properties that include mechanical flexibility, low manufacturing cost and non-toxicity.
+A common technique used to functionalise carbon nanotubes while doping to exhibit n-type and p-type semiconducting properties, is typically achieved by introducing chemical compounds such as polyethylenimine.

-A high figure of merit (ZT) for TE devices (i.e. TE efficiency rating) requires a high Seebeck coefficient, high electrical conductivity and a low thermal conductivity.
-Here in the ATI we measure these parameters within a custom made thermoelectric analysis device, which features a vacuum controlled chamber, with a remotely controlled heating element and active cooling system, providing the necessary high temperature gradients.
-This set-up allows us to explore thermal conductivity and thermoelectric properties of next generation flexible thin film materials, such as CNTs and other carbon based materials.
+A high figure of merit for thermoelectric devices (i.e. efficiency rating) requires a high Seebeck coefficient, high electrical conductivity and a low thermal conductivity.
+We measure these parameters within a custom made thermoelectric analysis device, which features a vacuum controlled chamber, with a remotely controlled heating element and active cooling system, providing the necessary high temperature gradients.
+This set-up allows us to explore thermal conductivity and thermoelectric properties of next generation flexible thin film materials, such as carbon nanotubes and other carbon based materials.

 Photoluminescence Quenching in Carbon Nanotube-Polymer/Fullerene Films: Carbon Nanotubes as Exciton Dissociation Centres in Organic Photovoltaics